CS340-19/image_translator/proposal.md

 ### Team Members: Andy Liu, Yucheng Ma, Yiming Sun, Dakota Williams

 ### 1: Intro
-<p>Our idea is to create a computer application that will recognize words ina picture, from many different alphabets, and translate it to english and other languages.
-We hope that this will make it easier for tourists and students to communicate and take notes.</p>
+<p>Our idea is to create a computer application that will recognize words in a picture, from many different alphabets, and translate it to english and other languages.
+We hope that this will make it easier for tourists and students to communicate and take notes.
+Sometime professors talk/write to fast, and the only option left for these student is to take pictures.
+This is where our program will come in.
+With our program, students can easily translate their pictures they take in classes, and translate it to languages they are comfortable with  </p>

 ##### What existing software does it resemble?
 How is it different?
 ##### Team member backgrounds: